COBRA compliance experience is crucial. How good of a handle do you have on COBRA’s many rules and regulations?

 - Charging incorrect COBRA premiums.

-Change has become all too normal for us since early 2020.
-One of the most notable COBRA changes occurred earlier this year, when the American Rescue Plan Act (ARPA) of 2021 was signed into law.
-ARPA allows workers who have been involuntarily terminated or experienced a reduction in hours to continue their employer health insurance coverage under COBRA with a 100 percent subsidy.
+Change has become all too normal for us since 2020.
+One of the most notable COBRA changes occurred when ARPA was signed into law.
+ARPA allowed workers who were involuntarily terminated or experienced a reduction in hours to continue their employer health insurance coverage under COBRA with a temporary 100 percent subsidy in 2021.
+The subsidies were effective through September 30, 2021.

 - Multiple blog posts to provide education on ARPA.